huitangtang/On_the_Utility_of_Synthetic_Data/README.md

 ## Data preparation
 1. Existing datasets.
 The references of the used existing datasets (e.g., ShapeNet, VisDA-2017, ImageNet, MetaShift, and ObjectNet) are included in the paper.
 2. Our new datasets.
+One can download them from the link above; otherwise, download them from the link below.
 SynSL is [here](https://pan.baidu.com/s/1Vr0xR9bu8WPHb0Ay5qU-EA?pwd=w109), our synthesized 12.8M images of 10 classes (for supervised learning, termed SynSL); SynSL-120K is [here](https://pan.baidu.com/s/10rbAZYQfST1ZhndjOpbDuQ?pwd=av1k), including our synthesized 120K images of 10 classes (train), train+SubImageNet, and three types of test data (i.e., test_IID, test_IID_wo_BG, and test_OOD); **S2RDA is [here](https://pan.baidu.com/s/1fHHaqrEHbUZLXEg9XKpgSg?pwd=w9wa), including two challenging transfer tasks of S2RDA-49 and S2RDA-MS-39.** Please refer to the paper for more details.
 3. The validation and test splits of the real domains in S2RDA are also provided in this repository.

 ## Model training